top of page

 In 1870, Parris Adams married Adaline Collins, also considered a Mulatto, who was born around 1834 in Alabama.
 Their union marked the beginning of a family legacy characterized by strength, perseverance, and love.
 Over the course of 18 years, Parris and Adaline welcomed 11 children into the world, with their family growing amidst the challenges and uncertainties of post-Civil War Reconstruction.

-Their eldest son, Monroe Adams, entered the world in 1862, amidst the turmoil of the Civil War.
-Following the war's conclusion, Parris and Adaline welcomed another son, Green Adams, in October of 1865, symbolizing hope and new beginnings in the aftermath of conflict.
-In September 1867, they celebrated the birth of their first daughter, Safronia Alabama Adams, alongside another son, Newton Adams.
+Their eldest son, Monroe, entered the world in 1862, amidst the turmoil of the Civil War.
+Following the war's conclusion, Parris and Adaline welcomed another son, Green, in October of 1865, symbolizing hope and new beginnings in the aftermath of conflict.
+In September 1867, they celebrated the birth of their first daughter, Safronia, alongside another son, Newton.
 Safronia Adams is Dr. Selwyn Vickers’ second paternal great-grandmother who married Lewis Glover and gave birth to his great-grandmother Maggie Glover who married Charlie “AJ” Freeman and gave birth to his grandmother Ruth Mae Freeman who married John Oscar Vickers and gave birth to his father Dr. John Vickers.

-Notably, in the same year of Safronia Alabama Adams’ birth, Parris Adams made history as one of the first African American men registered to vote in the state of Alabama, marking a significant milestone in the family's journey towards political empowerment and civic engagement.
+Notably, in the same year of Safronia’s birth, Parris Adams made history as one of the first African American men registered to vote in the state of Alabama, marking a significant milestone in the family's journey towards political empowerment and civic engagement.

 In a pivotal moment of opportunity, on January 24, 1895, U.S. President Grover Cleveland granted Parris Adams and his heirs a tract of land in Cherokee, Etowah County, Alabama, as part of the Homestead Act.
 This legislation, enacted in 1862, aimed to promote westward expansion and settlement by offering land grants to individuals willing to cultivate and develop undeveloped land.
 For African Americans in the South, the Homestead Act represented a rare opportunity for economic independence and land ownership in a region marked by systemic inequality and land dispossession.